Tomáš Rosický: Borussia Dortmund

 On 9 January 2001, Rosický joined Borussia Dortmund, signing a five-year contract.
 His transfer fee of DM 25 million (approximately £8 million), made him the most expensive player in Bundesliga history and the most expensive Czech player to be sold to a foreign team.
 In his first full season at Dortmund, Rosický helped the club to win the 2001–02 Bundesliga title.
 He also took part in the 2002 UEFA Cup Final, which Dortmund ultimately lost 3–2 to Feyenoord.
-During his first two-and-a-half seasons with the club, Rosický played 75 league matches, scoring nine goals and registering 20 assists.
+During his first two and a half seasons with the club, Rosický played 75 league matches, scoring nine goals and registering 20 assists.
 He subsequently agreed to extend his contract with Dortmund in July 2003, signing a deal to stay at the club until 2008.
 At the end of the season, Rosický was announced as the winner of the Czech Republic's Golden Ball award.

 Although Rosický was part of the Dortmund team that reached the final of the 2003 DFB-Ligapokal, losing 4–2 to Hamburger SV, he later described the 2003–04 season as his "worst club season," as Dortmund failed to qualify for the following season's UEFA Champions League competition.
 He scored his first competitive goal of the 2005–06 season in February 2006, against MSV Duisburg; it was his 16th Bundesliga goal on his 139th league appearance.
 March 2006 saw him have injury problems with his thigh, but he scored twice in Dortmund's 4–2 win against Hamburg at the end the month.
 He was linked with a move to Spanish side Atlético Madrid, which he discussed in sports magazine Kicker, although mentioned in March 2006 that he had not signed a contract to move elsewhere.
+It was nevertheless his last season in the Bundesliga.